Daniele-rolli/tauri-plugin-scoped-storage/README.md

 | `UNSUPPORTED` | The current platform does not support this operation |
 | `NATIVE_ERROR` | An unexpected native error not covered by the codes above |

----

 ## Path Rules

 All paths must be **relative** to the picked folder.
 The Rust layer enforces these rules before any native code runs:

 - Backslashes (`\`) are normalised to `/`.
 - Empty segments and `.` are collapsed (`./notes//file.txt` → `notes/file.txt`).
-- `..` is rejected — paths cannot escape the picked folder.
+- `..` is rejected, paths cannot escape the picked folder.
 - Absolute paths (starting with `/` or `~`) are rejected.
 - URI-style and drive-style prefixes (`content://`, `file://`, `C:`) are rejected.

 The native Android and iOS layers apply equivalent checks as a second line of defence.

----

 ## Intentionally Unsupported